PIKAPiaaa/SupplementaryCodes-for-Self-balanced-BO/README.md

 This code is provided for research and reproducibility purposes.
 If you use this repository in your work, please cite our work:
 DOI: https://doi.org/10.1103/snm3-mb3y
+All numerical data reported in the article can be generated directly from the Python scripts provided in this repository.
+No external experimental datasets are required.